gjanco/mezmo-dd-marketplace/trek10_coverage_advisor/README.md

   4. After the keys are submitted, we will be automatically clone over your custom dashboard.
   5. Finally head over to Datadog's recommended monitors and clone over the two event monitors `Trek10 Monitoring AWS Coverage Advisor - New Unmonited Metric Available` and `Trek10 Monitoring AWS Coverage Advisor - New Unmonitored Metric Discovered`.

+## Uninstallation

+1. Navigate to Datadog.
+2. Delete any associated API and Application keys.

 ## Support